sarahsid10/reproducible_code/README.md

 # reproducible_code
-Tips for making your code reproducible
+Tips for making your code reproducible.

-A Jupyter notebook running on the R kernel with some tips to make your code reproducible
+A Jupyter notebook running on the R kernel with some simple tips you can incorporate in your workflow to make the code reproducible.